 2.5.
 DID ANY TAVIS OR VAISALA TRANSDUCERS PEG OUT AT THEIR MAXIMUM PRESSURES?

 One defense for Tavis and Vaisala transducers would be that if they were short of the ability to measure the actual ambient pressures around them, they should have pegged out at the maximum values possible.
 Under this scenario, the Vikings would have recorded a continuous pressure of 18 mbar, Pathfinder 10 mbar, Phoenix should have stayed pegged on 12 mbar, and MSL should be stuck at 11.5 mbar.
-This did not happen for the earlier landings, but as discussed above in sections 2.4, it did essentially did happen for MSL on its Sol 370 (August 20-21, 2013) when for Ls 9, the pressure shot up suddenly to 1149 Pa which is 11.49 mbar (essentially 11.5 mbar).
+But it did essentially did happen for MSL on its Sol 370 (August 20-21, 2013) when for Ls 9, the pressure shot up suddenly to 1149 Pa which is 11.49 mbar (essentially 11.5 mbar).
 See Figures 14A to 14D.
 Pressures for the previous 5 days in Pa were 839 (Sol 365), 861 (Sol 366), 862 (Sol 367), 863 (Sol 368) and 865 (Sol 369).

 2.5.1.
 How extraordinary was the (temporary) 1,149 Pa pressure spike of MSL Sol 370?

-We focused on the last 45 days of data and did a quality control Individuals test assuming that each day was an independent sample of atmospheric pressure (see Figure 13).
+Before we found FMI altering maximum pressure ranges, we focused on the last 45 sols of data and did a Quality Control Individuals Test assuming that each sol was an independent sample of atmospheric pressure (see Figure 13).
 The upper and lower control limits (UCL and LCL) encompass all data points except for the 44th point which occurred on Aug 21.
 The standard deviation of this process is 13.7 so that UCL here represents a 3-sigma distance above the 859.1 mean value.
 Data points within 3-sigma of their mean are considered to be under control and exhibiting normal variation.
 Any data point exceeding 3-sigma is cause for concern.
 On a production line, quality control inspectors would be required to explain what went wrong with either the process settings or production line tools.
 In practice, 3-sigma exceptions are anticipated no more than 6.7 times per hundred measurements while 6-sigma exceptions should occur no more than 3.4 times per million observations.
 Really large sigma values, should be very, very rare.
 The Sol 370 measured value of 1149 Pascal is huge, just over 21-sigma from the mean value.

 Figure 13 above: Quality control Individuals test.